Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Experimental Methodology

 Each session lasted between $5$ and $10$ minutes.

 At the end of each session, two questionnaires were administered to the participant: \begin{itemize} \item NASA Task Load Index (NASA-TLX)\cite{hart2006nasa}, to evaluate the participant's fatigue during the game. \item Player Experience of Needs Satisfaction (PENS)\cite{ryan2006motivational}, to evaluate the user experience during the game. \end{itemize} Both questionnaires are available and validated for the English language.
 While a validated version of NASA-TLX in \anon[the language spoken by the research team]{Italian} is available\anon[]{~\cite{bracco2008metodi}}, the PENS questionnaire was manually translated by the research team for \anon[participants speaking the same language as the researchers]{Italian participants}.
 Both questionnaires were provided in paper format.
+For transparency, we note that these questionnaires were administered during the study, but are not analyzed in this paper, because no statistically significant differences emerged, and the focus here is on the qualitative aspects of how people with disabilities play in human cooperation and partial automation.

 \paragraph{Phase 5 - Interview on Gaming Experience}

 At the conclusion of the study, a semi-structured interview was conducted to explore the participants' gaming experiences with the two shared control modalities.
 The interview was recorded, and the responses were subsequently transcribed.